sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 Update your GPU drivers (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If during the installation of the CUDA Toolkit (see :ref:`cuda_install`) you selected the `Express Installation` option, then your GPU drivers will have been overwritten by those that come bundled with the CUDA toolkit.
-These drivers are typically NOT the latest drivers and, thus, you may wish to updte your drivers.
+These drivers are typically NOT the latest drivers and, thus, you may wish to update your drivers.

 - Go to `<http://www.nvidia.com/Download/index.aspx>`_
 - Select your GPU version to download